 Several adverse conditions and material uncertainties, including lower metals prices, cast doubt upon the assumption that the Company will continue as a going concern.
 The business of mining and exploration involves a high degree of risk and there can be no assurance that future exploration and development of the Shafter property will result in profitable mining operations.
 The Company currently has finite sources of revenue, and will require cash to meet the necessary financing to acquire and complete the development of its mineral properties and for future corporate and administrative expenses.
-While the Company has been successful in the past at raising funds, there can be no assurance that it will be able to do so in the future.
-As of the date hereof the company has completed an equity financing (see Subsequent to the year ended December 31, 2016, page 15)
+While the Company has been successful in the past at raising funds, there can be no assurance that it will be able to do so in the future)